 Service animals are welcome for those who need them.
 For visual information on Disneyland’s accessibility and what to expect in the park, you can view the Park Guide for Guests With Disabilities.
 Disney World offers four guides to different sections.

 2. Sesame Place

 Located in Philadelphia, Sesame Place is a theme and water park based on the beloved kids’ show Sesame Street.
 It also happens to be one of the best vacation spots for wheelchairs.
-In keeping with the show’s reputation for ever-expanding inclusivity, Sesame Place has a robust accessibility program that makes it one of the best East Coast vacation spots with handicap access.
+In keeping with the show’s reputation for ever-expanding inclusivity, Sesame Place has a robust accessibility program that makes it one of the best East Coast accessible vacation spots.
 They are the first theme park in the world to receive designation as a Certified Autism Center (CAC).

-The park has partnered with the International Board of Credentialing and Continuing Education Standards (IBCCES) to ensure guests with autism can enjoy the park and have their particular needs met.
+The park has partnered with the International Board of Credentialing and Continuing Education Standards (IBCCES) to ensure guests on the autism spectrum can enjoy the park and have their particular needs met.
 The staff is specially trained in the following areas:

 - Autism overview

 - Sensory awareness

 - Program development

 In addition to a highly-trained cast of team members, Sesame Place has a Ride Accessibility Program (RAP).
 This unique feature uses a questionnaire to match the abilities of individual guests to each ride.
 After completing the questionnaire, you can bring it to the park’s Welcome Center and receive a personalized list of the rides and attractions that meet your or your companion’s special needs.
 Some of the park’s other accessibility services include:

 - Low-sensory parade seating